 In the ongoing wars between Le Creuset and Staub, I do come down on the side of Staub, despite my crushes on the pans above.
 I *love* their cookware.
 Their black interiors and ever-so-slightly rough surfaces are perfect for browning meat.
 And they don’t stain (or, if they do, you can’t see it – hello, inky-black goodness).

 I actually own three Staub Dutch ovens, and they’re all just fabulous.
-(See it in action in my General Tso’s Chicken Soup recipe.)
+(See one in action in my General Tso’s Chicken Soup recipe.)

-Each time, I went back to my old-fashion colander.
+Each time, I went back to my old-fashioned colander.
 Until this micro-perforated wunderkind.
-A sturdy mesh of fine holes ensures rapid and thorough draining, while restraining the contents within the basket.
-Good stuff.
+A sturdy mesh of fine holes ensures rapid and thorough draining while restraining the contents within the basket.
+Perfect for a whole box of spaghetti or rinsing vegetables.

 Bar Keeper’s Friend (Amazon)

-A cook’s kitchen isn’t complete without Bar Keepers Friend, because, let’s face it, burning happens.
+A cook’s kitchen isn’t complete without Bar Keepers Friend because, ya know, burning happens.
 This very night, salmon marinade escaped its parchment paper and burned all over the baking sheet upon which it was roasting.
 Mess!
 A short soaking with Bar Keepers Friend, and the hard soot came right up.
-There’s not a pot cleaning challenge this product hasn’t lived up to, and it’s stainless steel’s BFF.
+There’s not a pot cleaning challenge this product hasn’t lived up to — it’s stainless steel’s BFF and it keeps my beloved Le Creuset braiser’s interior sparkling white.

 Note that I’ve linked to it here on Amazon, but it should be readily available at most grocery stores and Walmart, Target.
 There’s also a powdered version, but I prefer the liquid.

 For new cooks — or first-time households — a collection of cooking essentials makes a thoughtful and lovely gift.
-I really like the idea of a “kit” because while many kitchen tools are must-have’s, they’re not exactly glamorous gifts individually.
+I really like the idea of creating a “kit” because while many kitchen tools are must-have’s, they’re not exactly glamorous gifts individually.
+“Hi, I love you, here’s a spatula.”
+Lol.

-But pick a few things from this list, plus any of the lists above, and tuck them alongside a nice Dutch oven, and you have Christmas all wrapped up!
+But pick a few things from this list, plus any larger ticket item from the sections above, and tuck them alongside a nice pot or Dutch oven, and you have Christmas all wrapped up!

 A collage of cook's starter kit images.